2060-io/message-pickup-repository/packages/postgres/README.md

 - Message storage and retrieval: save and fetch messages from a PostgreSQL database.
 - Pub/Sub integration: automatically notify other instances about new messages that arrived to a certain client.
 - Live session management: handle [Message Pickup V2 Live sessions](https://github.com/hyperledger/aries-rfcs/tree/main/features/0685-pickup-v2#live-mode) for efficient message delivery.
 - Automatic database initialization: set up the database structure required for message operations at startup.
 - Event-driven notifications: emit a `MessagePickupRepositoryMessageQueued` event whenever a message is queued, allowing external listeners to implement flexible notification mechanisms like push notifications or webhooks when a message has arrived for an offline user (not connected to any instance).
+- Optional byte-based retrieval: fetch messages based on their total encrypted byte size using `maxReceiveBytes`.

 ## How does it work?